 Q: What should a company’s overall goals be in creating and monitoring KPIs for finance and accounting departments?

 A: New KPIs should serve to guide to senior management focus.
 They should help management establish a scorecard or provide a yardstick by which to measure their performance throughout the year.
 For that to happen, companies first need to establish their enterprise goals.
 Overall, you’re trying to establish measurable outcomes that will allow you to guide and assess the performance of management in light of your current goals.

 Most companies get much of this right.
 They have a rough idea of their goals, and they know what metrics they’ll need to track to accomplish those goals.
 Still, problems occur when a company’s business strategy isn’t clearly and specifically defined.
 Senior management needs to know exactly what the board is charging them with achieving.

 Q: What are some of the most common pitfalls concerning KPIs?
 Where do most companies go wrong?

-A: First, some companies establish too few KPIs.
+A: First, some companies establish too few KPIs for finance and accounting departments.
 This isn’t the biggest problem, but there are situations in which organizations will focus far too much on one metric at the expense of others.
 An example is putting all focus on revenue growth.
 While that may be the most important metric for many companies, you want to be sure you’re not growing revenue at the expense of everything else.
 A company might focus too much on revenue and achieve that target, but by that point they’ll have ignored other key metrics like profitability.